 Pros:

-• it is easy to transfer and receive money, as well as shop online
+• User-friendly transactions.
+Easily transfer and receive money, as well as shop online with minimal hassle.

 Cons:

-• transactions may be public to app users, making it difficult to navigate through privacy settings
+• Privacy concerns.
+Transactions may be visible to other app users, making it essential to navigate privacy settings carefully.

 icon mail icon mail